 Getting to the Airport

-We were up bright and breezy this morning, super excited a week away filled with sun, sea, and bit of R&R, but more importantly some well-deserved golf in the sun.
+We were up bright and breezy this morning, super excited a week away filled with sun, sea, and bit of R&R, but more importantly some well-deserved golf in Turkey.

 Jumping in a taxi, with rain dripping down the windows made me smile at the thought of my golfing buddies, due to play in the weekly swindle this morning, freezing on the first tee.